delhoume/byoncama/README.md

 - windows: `scripts\download_missing.bat`
 - macos, linux: `source ./scripts/download_missing.sh`

-does not download leaves already in gallica_pngs
+does not download leaves already present in gallica_pngs

-Total weight for all 181 leaves images is about 35Gb
+Total weight for all 181 original leaves images is about 35Gb

 # Step 2 : creating seamless images